 - The Rotation and Reflection properties allow the gauge to be transformed to achieve different orientations and directions of pointer movement.
-The properties may also be accessed via the Transform menu or via the icons that will appear in the primitive's Quick Bar. - The Gauge Style property selects from one of the predefined styles, or allows custom colors to be selected.
+The properties may also be accessed via the Transform menu or via the icons that will appear in the primitive's Quick Bar.
+The Arbitrary rotation setting enables the second Rotation property to allow a value other than a multiple of 90° to be selected.
+Gauges rotated by an arbitrary angle will still be constrained to fit in their bounding rectangle.
+This may produce counter-intuitive results which should become clearer as you experiment. - The Gauge Style property selects from one of the predefined styles, or allows custom colors to be selected.
 The property also allows naked mode to be selected, as described previously in this section. - The Custom properties allow the colors assigned to various elements of the gauge's bezel to be modified.
 Many weird and wonderful results can be achieved by adjusting the various settings.